October 23, 2025

 Last, but not least – CUX.
 CUX provides advanced capabilities under the guise of a simple UI.
 It is a hybrid of quantitative data, event-based and retroactive (a’la Heap) user analytics, with a broader context than any other tool on the market.

-What distinguishes this tool above all, is the recording of entire user visits, not just sessions (we mentioned this describing Hotjar).
+What distinguishes this tool above all, is the recording of entire user visits, not just sessions, combining qualitative context with quantitative data to quickly surface the 'why' behind user actions.
 This feature gives an overview of the entire path that customers go through your site, regardless of whether they open one tab or seven, whether they use your site actively, whether tabs are open in the background and nothing happens there (by the way – T-Mobile caught their affiliate in red-handed using this feature).

 CUX allows you to analyze every event that a client can perform on your site.
 It can automatically collect data related to each click in the field on the form, in the dropdown menu, in the checkbox, whatever you want.
 This makes it easy to build conversion funnels, based on which it will be possible to analyze the user path and possible drops that may appear on particular, defined steps.